 Learn something new every day More Info... by email

 Fabric adhesive can be used to fuse fabric to another material, including other types of fabric.
-When choosing the best fabric adhesive, you should decide whether you need an adhesive that can be washed.
-There are several fabric adhesives on the market today, some of which are easier to use than others.
-Choose an adhesive that you feel comfortable using.
+When choosing the best one, you should decide whether you need an adhesive that can be washed.

 One of the first things that you will want to consider before purchasing a fabric adhesive is whether it can be washed.
 Some of these types of adhesives are not formulated to withstand a washing machine.
 These are most often used on fabric projects that are not meant to be worn or washed.

 If you will be using fabric adhesive on something that will need to be washed, however, you should choose one that is washable.
 These will typically stand up to a washer and dryer, at least for a little while.
 You can use these types of adhesives when hemming clothes or applying a patch.
 They are especially helpful for applying a patches in hard-to-sew area, like the crotches of denim jeans.

 Regular fabric glue will usually come in two forms.
 Some of this glue will come in a plastic squeeze bottle.
 This can be used for most craft projects requiring a fabric adhesive.
 It is especially handy when applying rhinestones or studs.

 Spray on fabric adhesive may be a little more difficult to use.
 It is generally used for projects where large pieces of fabric are to be glued together.
 Appliques, for instance, can usually be applied using spray adhesive.

 Some types of fabric adhesive also require a hot iron to use.
 This is often referred to as fusible web, and it is usually available in sheets or long strips.
 To use this, a piece of the webbing is placed between two pieces of fabric, and a hot iron is placed on the top of the fabric to melt the adhesive.
 The strips are especially handy when hemming a garment without stitches.